deannah/6270krotus/README.md

 Executes current task, whether that be navigate to a point (drive and turn), operate servo, activate IR...

 Controlled by GlobalController, makes use of RobotModel for estimates.
+Uses RobotController to actually manipulate robot.

 ##### PID

 Use PID to actually move the robot to a point.
 Cool.

+##### RobotController

+Lowest level controller.
+This code actually controls motors, servos, and IR.
+Used by LocalController.